 Brydens Lawyers are experts in the prosecution of all personal injury claims including slip and fall accidents.
 Our team of specialised lawyers will assist you with every step of the process, providing expert legal advice and representation as they support you through what can be a difficult and challenging period.

-To ensure nothing prevents you from defending your rights and securing the compensation you deserve, our expert lawyers work to a No-Win, No-Fee* policy with personal injury claims in NSW.
-That means, if we cannot successfully argue your case, you do not have to pay. (*Conditions apply).
+To ensure nothing prevents you from prosecuting your rights and securing the compensation you deserve, our expert lawyers work on a No-Win, No-Fee* policy with personal injury claims in NSW.
+That means, if your claim is not successful, you do not have to pay our costs. (*Conditions apply).

 Do not bear the cost of an injury or accident that was not your fault.
 Contact Brydens Lawyers online or by calling 1800 848 848 to secure the maximum compensation you are entitled to.